jaeytay/Football-Betting/README.md

 # Football-Betting
 My attempt to make money from football.
-File repository and also task list.
+Log of my results, corresponding to model and strategy used.